DevMountain/mini-userProfiles2/README.md

 In this case we're just getting raw user data back.

 # Step 2 - Our Controller
-Now that our service is making a real life - grown up GET request our controller needs to grow up a little in order to handle it.
+Now that our service is making a real life, grown up GET request, our controller needs to grow up a little in order to handle it.

 Here is what our controller currently looks like: